kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 `module unload module name` deactivates/removes the program from your account

+To use a module in a job script, include `module load module_name` before you run the program command.

 ___

 ## Singularities
-The full list of singularity programs is [here](https://ukyrcd.atlassian.net/wiki/spaces/UKYHPCDocs/pages/72417975/Software+list+for+singularity+containers+for+conda+packages+in+the+MCC+cluster). <br>
+These are like modules.
+The full list of singularity programs is [here](https://ukyrcd.atlassian.net/wiki/spaces/UKYHPCDocs/pages/72417975/Software+list+for+singularity+containers+for+conda+packages+in+the+MCC+cluster).
 If the link fails, go to the left sidebar --> UKY RCD Documentation --> Morgan Compute Cluster (MCC) --> Software list for singularity containers

-These are like modules except that instead of loading them, the singularity information is added to the job script.
+This is how you would call a singularity in a job script:
 ```
 container=/from/container_name_and_location/column
-singularity run --app app_name_from_the_second_column $container program_command
+singularity run --app app_name_from_the_second_column $container program_commands
 ```
 ___